0xZakk/checkpoint-javascript-retake-retake/readme.md

 # JavaScript Checkpoint
+Fork and clone this repository and complete the three sections below.
+Make at least one commit for each section.
+When finished, push your commits to your forked repository and submit a Pull Request back to the original repository.

+**IMPORTANT**: Make sure to use the `var` keyword for **ALL** variable declarations (for testing purposes)

 ## Fundamentals
 Follow the prompts and write your code in `fundamentals.js`

 ## Higher-Order Functions
 Follow the prompts and write your code in `hof.js`

 ## OOJS
 Follow the prompts and write your code in `oojs.js`